 The grapes are harvested in the first decade of September and pressed less than an hour later.
 The maceration lasts about 10 days (with temperatures below 3 °C during the first 3 days).
 Then, part of the must (80%) is fermented in stainless-steel tanks and the remaining part is fermented in big oak barrells.
 The two parts are put together after 6 months and bottled in July.

 A true expression of the grape’s identity with its blackberry and currant notes, this Pinot Noir benefits from the partial fermentation in oak which rounds out the palate.
-It pairs well with light meat dishes, but also with pasta with game sauce.
+It pairs well with meat dishes, but also with pasta with game sauce.
 A wine to be enjoyed while looking in each other’s eyes, when words become unnecessary.
 Best served at 14-16 °C.DOWNLOAD THIS CONTENT (PDF)